cncf/wg-serverless/workflow/spec/spec.md

     }
   },
   "required": [
-    "nameRef"
+    "eventRef"
   ]
 }
 ```

 </details>

-Defines the CloudEvent to produce when workflow execution completes.
-The nameRef property must match
+Defines the CloudEvent to produce when workflow execution completes or during a workflow transition.
+The "eventRef" property must match the name of
 one of the defined events in the [events](#Event-Definition) definition.
 From this the event type can be determined.
 The data property defines a JSONPath expression which selects elements of the states data output to be placed into the
 data section of the produced CloudEvent.

-Being able to produce an event when workflow execution completes allows for event-based orchestration communication.
+Being able to produce an event when workflow execution completes or during state transition
+allows for event-based orchestration communication.

-Completion of an orchestration workflow can notify other orchestration workflows to decide if they need to act upon
+For example, completion of an orchestration workflow can notify other orchestration workflows to decide if they need to act upon
  the produced event.
 This can create very dynamic orchestration scenarios.

 #### Filter Definition